 Am I doing something wrong?

-RE: Change Repository URL without losing manual-added commit-issue references - Added by Vito Marolda about 5 years ago
+RE: Change Repository URL without losing manual-added commit-issue references - Added by Vito Marolda over 5 years ago

 nobody else faces this kind of issue?

-RE: Change Repository URL without losing manual-added commit-issue references - Added by Konstantin Tkachenko over 3 years ago
+RE: Change Repository URL without losing manual-added commit-issue references - Added by Konstantin Tkachenko almost 4 years ago

 We have the same issue, but with subversion.